leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 let priusCarPrice = toyataCarModelPriceLookUpTable['Prius'];
 ```

-We used the car's model name as a key without any transformation.
-However, this is not always the case.
-Sometimes the key or index to use is not easily determined.
+We used the car's model name as a key.
+No transformation was necessary, but, this is not always the case.
+Sometimes the property is not suitable as a key or index and has to undergo some change.

 Here's a more complicated example with used cars: